-Businesses are dealing with numerous challenges following a rapid shift towards remote working and accelerated cloud adoption to support suddenly distributed teams.
+Following a rapid shift towards remote working and accelerated cloud adoption, businesses are dealing with numerous challenges to support suddenly distributed teams.
 Security teams face the greatest challenge of all: keeping company data secure and preventing unauthorised access to accounts from a distance.

 Our research of cyber security professionals found that only 34% of security professionals felt they were very prepared to support employees working from home securely.